mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 - I promise - and I have included plenty of diagrams and interactive tools to help you along the way too!

-> Bitcoin mining involves computers competing to find the pre-image of the hash of the next block in the bitcoin blockchain.
+> Bitcoin mining involves computers competing to find the message of the hash of the next block in the bitcoin blockchain.
 The winner receives bitcoins as a reward.